ErikJost/dependency-analyzer/README.md

 ## Release Notes

 See `RELEASE_NOTES.md` for a summary of recent changes and upgrade instructions.

+## Orphaned File Archival

+When archiving orphaned files, they are now moved to the `archived_orphan` folder in the project root.
+If a file with the same name already exists, a dash and the next available number is appended (e.g., `file.md`, `file-1.md`, `file-2.md`).
+No files are deleted.